Vivian Hunt: Multistakeholder capitalism and business research

 Hunt strongly advocates for stakeholder capitalism.
 This includes an evidence-based approach to identify and eliminate bias and improve performance in business.

 Hunt delivered a TEDTalk on How businesses can serve everyone, not just shareholders, which received over 1.5 million views.
-She has discussed the importance of a sustainable, inclusive approach to capitalism and made a business case for sustainable fashion in a talk that highlights the scale of the challenge and the importance of action for the Business of Fashion Voices 2021.
+She has discussed the importance of a sustainable, inclusive approach to capitalism.

 Hunt is a founding co-author of McKinsey's four Diversity Matters publications that found diversity and inclusion are correlated with higher financial performance.
 She also co-authored ESG articles How to make ESG real and Does ESG really matter--and why?
 She co-authored the first Women in the Workplace report, the largest comprehensive study of the state of women in corporate America, and How advancing women's equality can add $12 trillion to global growth.
 The insights and methodologies have been applied globally.

 In 2018, she was criticised by The Times when Gender Pay Gap reporting revealed that McKinsey & Company paid its women employees salaries that were 24% less than male employees and bonuses that were 76% lower than men despite Hunt having received her DBE for services to women in business.
 McKinsey clarified that it paid men and women in equivalent roles the same amount, but that it had a disproportionately high number of men in senior roles.

-In 2018, Hunt spoke at the inaugural Financial Times's Women at the Top Summit on how inclusive leadership leads to inclusive growth amongst many other speaking engagements and interviews.
-She also contributed to the 2022 Wall Street Journal bestseller, To The Top: How women in corporate leadership are rewriting the rules for success, authored by Jenna Fischer.